FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 How is CYA going to handle social distancing in classrooms?
 Are class sizes going to be adjusted?

 CYA has an abundance of classrooms of different sizes.
-Classrooms are assigned depending on the number of students enrolled in each class & according to Greek authorities’ regulations regarding classroom distancing.
-Onsite classes are conducted with respect to social distancing, abiding by museum and sites health protocols, and with the use of wireless audio guide systems to increase audible range and facilitate easy communication while maintaining social distancing.
+Classrooms are assigned depending on the number of students enrolled in each class & according to Greek authorities’ regulations regarding classroom capacity.
+Onsite classes are conducted with respect to social distancing, and with the use of wireless audio guide systems to increase audible range and facilitate easy communication while maintaining social distancing.

 Have extra measures in sanitation & facilities maintenance been taken?

-Since January 2020, the housing department has upgraded its daily cleaning regime by following WHO and CDC recommendations, as well as Greek health authorities’ mandates about sanitizing home, school, and work environments.
-As per cleaning procedures established at CYA since January 2020, disinfectant is used on all frequently touched surfaces such as desks, tables, doorknobs, railings, etc. Classroom equipment is disinfected between classes as well.
+As per cleaning procedures established at CYA since January 2020, CYA follows WHO and CDC recommendations, as well as Greek health authorities’ mandates about sanitizing home, school, and work environments; disinfectant is used on all frequently touched surfaces such as desks, tables, doorknobs, railings, etc. Classroom equipment is disinfected between classes as well.
 WHO and CDC posters on how to prevent the spread of a disease and how to identify COVID-19 symptoms have been posted throughout the CYA facilities and in student apartments.
 Hand disinfectant containers have been placed prominently and in abundance throughout the CYA buildings and in all student apartments.
 All classrooms have opening windows for air ventilation and most have a separate clima unit.

 Will students/staff be required to wear masks?